 Names aside, I’ve made Club Cracker Bars twice this week and both times they were a hit.
 Friends liked the butter, brown sugar and chocolate flavor (of course!), and the crispy crackers made the bars texturally interesting.

-For the most part, this is an easy recipe.
+For the most part, the Club Cracker Bar recipe is easy.
 However, there are some things to keep in mind.
 First, there’s the filling.
-Just about very version of this recipe calls for a different ratio of ingredients, but I suspect some people don’t realize how important the salt is.
+Just about every version of this recipe calls for a different ratio of ingredients, but I suspect some people don’t realize how important the salt is.
 If you use unsalted butter, make sure to add salt to balance the sweet.
 If using salted butter, you can skip it.
 But I’ve seen recipe reviews where people claim these are very sweet, and my guess is they are using unsalted butter and not adding salt.

 The topping also has variations.
 Some versions call for butterscotch chips, while others just use milk chocolate and peanut butter.
 I used to always add butterscotch chips and still like the flavor they add, but I made this batch with milk chocolate chips and peanut butter and they were just fine.
 Plus they set up nicely.
 I’ve had good luck with Guittard chocolate chips.
 They melt smoothly and taste pretty good for milk chocolate chips.